beatriceforoni/beatriceforoni.github.io/_pages/about.md

-Lab</a> and I collaborate with national and international institutions, including the  <a href='https://www.mcgill.ca//'>McGill University</a> (Canada), and the <a href='https://www.uniroma1.it'>Sapienza University of Rome</a>
+Lab</a> and I collaborate with national and international institutions, including the  <a href='https://www.mcgill.ca//'>McGill University</a> (Canada), and the <a href='https://www.unipi.it'>University of Pisa</a>
 (Italy).
-From 2023 to 2024 I was a postdoctoral researcher in statistics at the MEMOTEF Department of Sapienza University of Rome (Italy).Right now, I am a postdoctoral researcher at the MEMOTEF Department of Sapienza University of Rome (Italy).
+From 2023 to 2024, I was a postdoctoral researcher in statistics at the MEMOTEF Department of Sapienza University of Rome (Italy).
+I then held a postdoctoral position at the University of Pisa from 2024 to April 2025, working on a project related to sustainable development indicators.
+Currently, I am a postdoctoral researcher again at the MEMOTEF Department of Sapienza University of Rome.
 My research interests lie in quantile regression, Hidden Markov models, random forest and graphical models with applications to time series and correlated data.